A canonical Fano threefold has Fano index $\leq 66$: Introduction

 Our first ingredient is to establish a new Riemann--Roch formula based on Reid's Riemann--Roch formula.
 Our idea is to associate a Weil divisor $D$ on $X$ to a Weil divisor $f^{\lfloor *\rfloor}(D)$ on $Y$ which is called the {\it Weil pullback} of $D$ (see Definition~\ref{def weilpullback}) which preserves cohomologies, and then apply Reid's Riemann--Roch formula to $f^{\lfloor *\rfloor}(D)$ on $Y$.
 As a consequence, we show that (see Theorem~\ref{thm.rr.sA}) for any integer $0<s<q$,

-where the first sum comes from the contribution of non-isolated singularities of $X$ and the second sum comes from the contribution of a finite set of singular points of $X$.
+where the first sum comes from the contribution of non-isolated singularities of $X$ and the second sum comes from the contribution of isolated singularities and {\it dissident} points (see \cite[(0.12)(g)]{reidmm}) of $X$.
 As long as we know everything about the singularities of $X$, we can use \eqref{eq intro 1} to calculate $h^0(X,\mathcal O_X(sA))$ for $0<s<q$.
 But often we use \eqref{eq intro 1} in another way: as $h^0(X,\mathcal O_X(sA))$ is always an integer, \eqref{eq intro 1} gives strong restrictions (which we call integrality constraints) on the singularities of $X$, which can be used to determine the contributions of singularities of $X$ to the formula although we do not have a full classification of those singularities.

 The second ingredient is a Kawamata--Miyaoka type inequality established in our earlier joint work with Jie Liu \cite{jiang-liu-liu} (see \S\,\ref{sub.KMineq}) which gives an inequality (see Theorem~\ref{thm Delta>jC})